 Important to know

-For security reasons you should make your citizen service number illegible in the copy of your ID document.
+- For security reasons you should ink out the citizen service number on the copy of your ID document, including the digits in the row at the bottom.

-On the copy, you should write down the date and that it is a copy for DNB.
+- On the copy, write down the date and "For DNB".
 You could also use the Dutch government's Kopie-ID app to make a secure copy of your ID document.

 - If you wish to receive the reimbursement on someone else's bank account, you need to include a copy of that person's ID document and an authorisation order signed by them.